 Over the next few years, we will continue to focus on the operations and maintenance of our existing projects while seeking opportunities to further expand our business.
-We intend to capitalize on our experience and continue to selectively pursue larger projects, both independently and in partnership with other players.
+Company intends to enter the BioCNG EPC segment as well.
+We also intend to capitalize on our experience and continue to selectively pursue larger projects, both independently and in partnership with other players.
 We intend to continue our focus on efficient project execution by adopting industry best practices to deliver quality projects to the satisfaction of our customers.
 We intend to continue to invest in modern equipment to ensure continuous and timely availability of equipment critical to our business, which will help us in exercising better control over the execution of our projects.
 We seek to attract, train and retain qualified personnel and skilled employees and labourers and further strengthen our workforce through comprehensive training programs.
 We will endeavour to offer our engineering and technical personnel a wide range of work experience, in-house training and learning opportunities by providing them a wide variety of large and complex power transmission projects.
 We will continue to focus on improving our internal systems and processes to reduce manual intervention and improve reliability and efficiency in our business and operations.